OrestTa/MultipleCalendarsSelector/docs/README.md

 Current known limitations are:

 -   Only one Google account per browser profile is supported.
-If you need to use several Google accounts, you can use [several Chrome profiles](https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop) for this.
+If you need to use several Google accounts, you can use [several Chrome profiles](https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop) for this
 -   Very large (ca. 50+) numbers of calendars cause issues, especially on slower machines.

 ## Privacy Policy